Tag: The Killers

 PETE SHELLEY Homosapien (1981)

-‘Homosapien’ came about after the aborted fourth BUZZCOCKS album; producer Martin Rushent suggested to frontman Shelley that the two of them should work using the latest electronic equipment.
+‘Homosapien’ came about after the aborted fourth BUZZCOCKS album; producer Martin Rushent suggested to frontman Pete Shelley that they should work using the latest electronic equipment.
 Seen as Shelley’s coming out song, synths and 12 string guitar combined for a wonderful futuristic snarl.
-The lyric “Homo Superior in my interior” got the initial single release a Radio1 ban.
+The lyric “Homo Superior in my interior” got the song a Radio1 ban and while it was recorded before THE HUMAN LEAGUE’s ‘Dare’, the parent album was not issued until 1982.

 Available on the PETE SHELLEY album ‘Homosapien’ via Active Distribution Ltd